 Your parent does not need to be a German citizen before you apply for citizenship.
 However you will need to provide proof that you are a direct descendent of your grandparent by including your parent’s birth and marriage certificates, if they’re married.
 You can apply for citizenship, without your parent having to apply too.

-All new enquirers must fill out a family tree so that our Eligibility and Compliance team has a clearer picture of your family history when assessing your case.
+All new enquirers must fill out a family tree so that our Eligibility and Compliance team have a clear picture of your family history when assessing your case.
 The Polaron family tree template also includes important details such as immigration dates, marriage dates, naturalisation dates and times of army service.
 These are all important factors that impact eligibility.

 No, however you can apply to re-naturalise as a German citizen.
 Similar to the discretionary naturalisation process, there are a number of requirements you must fulfill and you may need to renounce your current citizenship.